pattonsgirl/CS3900-AppSoftwareDev/DevOps/Assignment2/Assignment2.md

 - `build-pipeline.md` includes:
   - Written summary of workflow tasks
   - Link to the image artifact in DockerHub
-  - Link to Workflow Action Run Summary
+  - Link to Workflow Action Run Results Summary

 In Pilot, submit the link to your assignment repository to the Dropbox.